Convenient Partial Poisson Manifolds: Convenient Partial Poisson manifold

-\begin{example} A weak symplectic manifold is a convenient manifold $M$ endowed with a closed $2$-form ${\omega}$ such that the associated morphism
+\begin{example} --- A weak symplectic manifold is a convenient manifold $M$ endowed with a closed $2$-form ${\omega}$ such that the associated morphism

 is injective (see \cite{KriMic}, 48).
-Therefore the bundle $T^{\prime} M=\omega^{\sharp}(TM)$ is a weak subbundle of $T^{\ast}M$ and we have a skew-symmetric morphism $P=(\omega^{\sharp})^{-1}:T^{\prime}M\rightarrow TM$.
-As in Lemma \ref{L_PoissonLeibniz}, we have a bracket which satisfies the Leibniz property on $\mathcal{A}(M)$.
-Moreover, since $\omega$ is closed, this bracket satisfies the Jacobi identity (see \cite{KriMic}, Theorem 48.8); so we obtain a partial Poisson structure on $M$. \end{example}
+Therefore if the range $T^{\prime} M=\omega^{\flat}(TM)$ is a weak subbundle of $T^{\ast}M$ we have a skew-symmetric morphism $P=(\omega^{\flat})^{-1}:T^{\prime} M\to TM$.
+According to \cite{KriMic} $\S$ 48, we have a bracket which satisfies the Leibniz property on $\mathcal{A}(M)$.
+Moreover, since $\omega$ is closed, this bracket satisfies the Jacobi identity (see \cite{KriMic}, Theorem~48.8); so we obtain a partial Poisson structure on $M$. \end{example}